SeredaYehor/Terraform_aws/README.md

 > key_name - ssh key for connecting to instances;
 >
-> vpn_mmode - setting infrastructure to work under openvpn.
+> vpn_mode - setting infrastructure to work under openvpn.
 This variable accepts only true/false values;
 >
 > certificate - arn of aws ssl certificate;
 >